RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-04-24-rhel8-really-fast.markdown

 Let's get started.
 From here on, there will only be step-by-step instructions.

 # Summary of things needed
-* A virtual machine to run your RHEL8 build server
+* A virtual machine to run your RHEL8 build server, it will need a minimum of 30 GB of diskspace allocated to /var/www
 * A VM platform to deploy virtual machines on